tasmota/docs/docs/Blinds-and-Shutters.md

 The shutter reports its position and can also be sent to a dedicated position. `ShutterPosition 0` means the shutter is closed and `ShutterPosition 100` means the shutter is open.
 If you need the position values reversed (`0` = open, `100` = closed), define and [calibrate your shutter as documented below](#calibration).
 Then tell Tasmota to reverse the shutter position meaning via the `ShutterInvert<x> 1` command.
 All internal calculations are the same (the log output is the same).
 Only the interaction with the user and other systems changes.
 Now `ShutterPosition<x> 0` will open the shutter and `ShutterPosition<x> 100` will close the shutter.

 By default, only `Shutter1` is enabled when `SetOption80 1` is invoked.
+If possible to avoid any injury on unexpected movement all RELAYS should start in OFF mode when the device reboots: `PowerOnState 0`
 ![](https://user-images.githubusercontent.com/34340210/65997878-3517e180-e468-11e9-950e-bfe299771233.png)

 A maximum of four shutters per device are supported.